In The Shadow of Magic Mountain

 “Andrea Weiss tells their story with enthusiasm, sympathy and insight.”

-The Spectator (U.K.)
+–Allan Massie, “Children of a Genius,” The Spectator (U.K.)

 “In her useful and sympathetic book about the Mann family, In the Shadow of the Magic Mountain, Andrea Weiss… charts the shifting nature of their relationship with considerable care.”